au-nlp/project-milestone-p2-group1/README.md

 We have conducted an exploratory data analysis of the TL;DR corpus and our Gen Z dataset.
 Our Gen Z dataset consists of three existing Gen Z datasets/dictionaries, which are listed in the Proposed Additional Datasets section.
 We embed neutral translations of slang terms and retrieval-match them to TL;DR summaries using cosine similarity.
 An LLM (GPT OSS 120B) rewrites the summaries using the retrieved slang, creating a supervised training set.
 You can find all the details in file `data_generation.ipynb`.

 ### Modelling

-Our aim is to do supervised fine-tuning (SFT) of a pretrained summarizer.
-We can possibly explore different pretrained summarizers (T5-base and BERT) and then compare their results.
+Our aim is to perform a supervised fine-tuning (SFT) step on a pretrained summarizer.
+We explore different pretrained summarizers (T5-small and BART-base) and then compare their results.
 Our target output is Gen Z style summary.
-Thus, we want to input for the fine-tuning a TL;DR prompt, its completion and a respective synthetically generated Gen Z completion.
+Thus, the fine-tuning receives as input a TL;DR prompt, its completion and a respective synthetically generated Gen Z completion.

-In a later stage of the project, it is possible to extend the framework by adding a Deep RL agent to improve the fine-tuned summarizer (for example, using TRL library).
-The reward for the agent could be affected by a probability of how appropriate it is to inject Gen Z slang into the text.
-The probabilities would need to be generated by a style classifier or just by directly comparing embeddings of slangs and the input text.

 ### Evaluation
 We employed a dual evaluation strategy: